neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 > ⏳ 5 min

-***Q1: Would you consider any/all of the following examples of communication?
+***Q1: Which of the following would you consider to be examples of communication? (can select more than one)
-    - a male frog makes a vocalization and a female moves toward it
+    a) a male frog makes a vocalization and a female moves toward it
-    - a male frog makes a vocalization and a predatory bat moves toward it
+    b) a male frog makes a vocalization and a predatory bat moves toward it
-    - a human vocalizes to a dog and the dog moves toward it
+    c) a human vocalizes to a dog and the dog moves toward it
-    - a vigilant meerkat vocalizes and all the other meerkats scatter to their burrow--the vigilant meerkat eats the others' food.***
+    d) a vigilant meerkat vocalizes and all the other meerkats scatter to their burrow--the vigilant meerkat eats the others' food.***

 ⏸️ PAUSE here for class-wide discussion